Ronmi/poe-tool/README.md

 - `devkey`: pastebin dev key.
 - `userkey`: pasetbin user key.
 It has precedence over `account` and `password`.
-- `account`: pastebin account name.
+- `username`: pastebin account name.
 - `password`: pastebin password.
 - `locale`: language selection.
 Currently only `tw` and `en` are supported.
 Default to `tw`.